 However, different teams at your organization can overlap your goals so that strategies are working in tandem.
 And getting this figured out at the beginning will help you make sure your community effort succeeds in the long run.

-Why do you want to create a community, and how can it help your organization and your members?
+Why do you want to create an online community, and how can it help your organization and your members?
 You’ll need to understand goals that various stakeholder groups are striving for.
 That’s not only among users – it’s also among your internal team and leadership.